 Akila’s new role as Shim’Tar eventually caused the two to drift apart.
 Lonely without her best friend around, Artemis left Bana-Mighdall to live in the desert.
 Eventually, she found peace in her new life of solitude.
 One night, Artemis notices Bana-Mighdall burning and rushes back to investigate.
 The nation of Qurac, who believed that Bana-Mighdall was built on their ancestral homeland, had been trying to get past the magic sandstorm protecting the city.
 Somehow, they succeeded and attacked the Bana.
 When she reaches the city she sees Akila carrying the Bow of Ra.
 Artemis then sees the legendary Wonder Woman on scene, as she had been called in to stop the fight between the Quraci and the Bana.
 Seeing Diana, who embodies everything Artemis wanted to be, she attacks her in fit of jealousy.

 Diana stops her and explains that she came to help the Bana until Akila used the bow to take out the Quraci and take many of the Bana with her.
 Artemis is still skeptical, until Akila steps out of the burning wreckage preaching about protecting their home by using Ra’s power to burn it all.
 Diana explains that the Bow’s power has consumed her friend and left an empty shell focused on destruction.
-Diana then offers Artemis a choice; side with what’s left of her friend or help her stop her mad friend.
+Diana then offers Artemis a choice; side with what’s left of her friend or help her stop the madness.

 Diana and Artemis team up, but they could not get Akila to resist the power of the Bow, so they mortally wound her in the fighting.
 Artemis tries to comfort her friend by taking the blame but Akila apologizes for allowing the gods to manipulate her, and with her last breaths, tell Artemis that she was the real Shim’Tar all along.
 The Bow went missing, so Artemis and Diana assumed the gods took it away.
-When Artemis discovers that the bow was stolen from its resting place, she dedicates herself to finding it.
+When Artemis discovers that the bow was missing, she dedicates herself to finding it.